 Bryce Pinkham (Executive Director) is an American stage and television actor.
 He most recently starred with Elisabeth Moss and Jason Biggs in the Broadway revival of The Heidi Chronicles as Peter Patrone, for which he was nominated for an Outer Critics Circle Award as well as the Drama League Award for Distinguished Performance in 2015.
 In 2014 he was seen as Monty Navarro, the title role, in the Broadway production of A Gentleman’s Guide to Love and Murder, for which he was nominated for the Tony Award for Best Performance by a Leading Actor in a Musical as well as a Grammy Award.
 He also appeared in Ghost the Musical as Carl Bruner and in Bloody Bloody Andrew Jackson as Black Fox (his Broadway debut) as well as in Shakespeare in the Park’s Love’s Labor’s Lost.
 He also has a number of other Off Broadway and regional theater credits.
 His television credits include appearances on The Good Wife, Person of Interest, and the PBS mini series “God in America.”
 In 2012-13 Bryce was awarded the prestigious Annenberg Fellowship given to “a limited number of exceptionally talented young dancers, musicians, actors and visual artists as they complete their training and begin their professional life.”
 Pinkham is a graduate of Yale Drama School and spent time as a part-time faculty member of NYU’s Meisner Studio.
 Pinkham met Rooney in the company of a nine-hour cycle of plays by Horton Foote called The Orphans’ Home Cycle for which the entire ensemble earned a Lucille Lortel Award in 2010.
 Since that time, he and Lucas have shared duties teaching Clown and Physical Comedy at NYU’s Meisner Studio and The Studio New York.

-Justin Cimino (Education/Operations) received his BFA in Drama from NYU’s Tisch School of the Arts and has trained at the Royal Academy of Dramatic Art in London.
+Justin Cimino (Education Director and Operations Manager) received his BFA in Drama from NYU’s Tisch School of the Arts and has trained at the Royal Academy of Dramatic Art in London.
 He is an actor in NYC and has been teaching theatre to children for 10 years.
 He has been with Zara Aina from the very beginning, organizing clown jams, making videos, over-seeing education, and serving as Operations Manager.
 He has been on all three trips to Madagascar and most recently he was part of a two-person team hired by UNICEF to use Zara Aina’s work to educate Malagasy communities about the polio crisis.
 Justin has taught Zara Aina’s clown-based work to children in rural Alabama, Central New Jersey, upstate New York, the South Bronx and Brooklyn.
 He is a proud volunteer with NYC’s the 52nd Street Project, and is the new Assistant Director of the drama program he was once a member of at his NJ high school.

-Seth Dranginis (Operations) is a New York-based non-profit arts administrator and producer.
+Seth Dranginis (Business Manager) is a New York-based non-profit arts administrator and producer.
 Seth has worked with arts organizations in the US and UK, including The Actors Center, the Alliance for Inclusion in the Arts, and the British American Drama Academy; he is thrilled to now be a part of team Zara Aina!
 As a producer, he has presented shows at the 78th Street Theater Lab and HERE!
 Arts Center and produced two short films.
 He has also worked Off-Broadway on ELLE starring Alan Cumming and Stephen Spinella.
 Seth has an B.A. in History from Columbia University in the City of New York.